-Body ideals vary across individuals due to historical and cultural influences.
-This study considered body regulation, and maladaptive personality traits.
+ADAPTIVE VS. MALADAPTIVE BOLDNESS: EXPLORING POTENTIAL MALADAPTIVE CORRELATES TO BOLDNESS between boldness and several constructs, including interpersonal problems, self-concept clarity, emotion regulation, and maladaptive personality traits.
 In a sample of $N = 197$, correlation analyses revealed boldness was associated with the adaptive end of each construct investigated.
 Based on these results, boldness appears to be purely adaptive, at least in a general, non-clinical sample.